-Peas pulao is usually made when we have guests home and plan for a elaborate menu.
-Since there is no chopping of any veggies other than an onion, it is really quick to make this.
-You can serve this with a yogurt raita or a nice veg curry like veg kurma, restaurant style paneer butter masala or paneer makhani or non-veg gravy.
+Peas pulao goes well with a yogurt raita or a nice veg curry like veg kurma, restaurant style paneer butter masala or paneer makhani or non-veg gravy.
 I made this peas pulao, a simple chicken curry and a carrot raita for our lunch during the last weekend.

-- 1 heaped cup green peas / matar
+- 1 heaped cup green peas or matar

 - 2 green chilies slit